-After a long period in the United States, both Antonín Dvořák and Sergej Prokof'ev felt the need to return home.
-In Prague, Dvořák wrote Concerto No. 2 for cello: rediscovering his roots he creates one of the greatest masterpieces for this instrument, the music of his people is not an object of study but the living heart of the culture that surrounds him.
-While working at Romeo and Juliet Prokofiev knew he had to return to Russia to find inspiration.
-“Prokof'ev's music is the soul of dance,” as Galina Ulanova, Juliet of the first performance in Leningrad, said.
-After Symphonies No. 1, No. 3 and No. 7, Riccardo Chailly continues his journey through the composer's work and collects his own suite from the Ballet.
+After a long period in the United States, both Antonín Dvořák and Sergei Prokof'ev felt the need to return to their homeland.
+In Prague, Dvořák wrote the Cello Concerto No. 2: rediscovering his roots, he created one of the greatest masterpieces for this instrument, the music of his people not an object of study but the living matter of the culture around him.
+While working on Romeo and Juliet Prokof'ev knew he had to return to Russia to find inspiration again.
+“Prokof'ev's music is creator and soul of dance,” as Galina Ulanova, the Juliet of the first performance in Leningrad, said.
+After Symphonies No. 1, No. 3 and No. 7, Filarmonica continues its journey through the composer's oeuvre by performing the suite from the Ballet.

 Concerto in B minor op.
 104 for cello and orchestra